chientrm/chientrm/README.md

 - What can be automated, must be automated
 - What can be optimized, must be optimized
+- What can be simplified, must be simplified
 - The best part is no part, the best work is no work
 - Boilerplate not allowed
 - Singularity non-exist